1ay1/neowall/README.md

 ## Contributing

 Found a bug?
-Want to add a feature?
-PRs welcome!
+Made a cool shader?
+Want to add a feature? **PRs welcome!**

-Please:
-- Keep it simple (we're "static" for a reason)
+Requirements:
+- Write clean, maintainable code
-- Test on at least one compositor
+- Test on at least one compositor (Hyprland, Sway, or River)
-- Don't break the puns
+- Share your cool setups with the community

+**Made something cool?** Post it on r/unixporn and tag NeoWall!

 ## License